oswaldochan/5_MassiveData/cap1&2/resumen.md

 ### At the moment of scaling a RDBMS, what is the problem of sharding?
 This can also be a good solution if the database isn't going to keep escalating, because in a few words, sharding means that you divide the database in different parts to share it across multiple machines.
 But, if the number of requests gets larger, this method will get more complex and will reduce the speed of the system.
-Also, this can also create fault-tolerance issues and corruption issues
+Also, this can also create fault-tolerance issues and corruption issues.
 ### Why aren't NoSQL databases used more often?
 Because it has some trade-offs, so this systems are not suitable for all cases.
 Per example, Hadoop's computations have high latency, and NoSQL databases like Cassandra used a more limited data model.